Atarilab/ATARI_2DOF_Drawing_Bot/README.md

 ```

 ## Plot drawing
-To see what your program sequence looks like before sending it to the drawing robot you can createe a plot of the drawing.
+To see what your program sequence looks like before sending it to the drawing robot you can create a plot of the drawing.
-For this use:
 ```
 drawing_bot.plot()
 ```